Reloxe/ZDOZ/README.md

 * You can delete that file after the download is finished.
 * USE START.BAT BY RUN

+Tip > Attack the same server from multiple powerful systems for best effect.

 ## ENJOY :)
 !Made for educational purposes only.
 All responsibility belongs to the user!